MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/notification-templates.md

 ## Customize notification

-In the Contoso Pvt Ltd customer service center, every case notification that is shown to an agent needs to have the following:
+Let's see a scenario: In the Contoso Pvt Ltd customer service center, every case notification that is shown to an agent needs to have the following:

 **Title of the notification**: A new case is assigned